-The OS acts as the manager of these resources and allocates them to specific programs and users as necessary for their tasks.
-So, We can say that an OS as a resource allocator.
-Same as the OS collects the resources from the network environment or within a system and grants the resources to requesting jobs.
+An Operating System is a collection of programs and utilities.
+It is an interface between the user and the computer.
+It creates a user-friendly environment which is the main function of OS.
+Another main function of OS is resource management.
+It acts as the manager of these resources and allocates them to specific programs and users as necessary for their tasks.
+So, We can say that an OS is a resource allocator.
+It also collects resources from the network environment.
+The Structure of the Operating System is stated below:

 Structure of Operating System:

 Mac Operating System:

 Windows Operating System:

 It is a series of OS developed by Microsoft.
 Each version of Windows includes a graphical user interface (GUI).
 Microsoft created the Windows operating system in the mid-1980s.
 It is designed for both home computing and professional purposes.